 After the initial application, you'll face the online assessment tests.
 The tests evaluate your verbal reasoning and maths skills.
 You'll need to pass to make it through to the interviews.

 The final round is usually a series of on-site interviews.
-At this stage you can expect to face 4-5 separate interviews.
-These tend to be mostly case interviews.
-Here's a rough breakdown: 3-4 case interviews, 1 behavioural interview.
+At this stage you can expect to face 3-5 separate interviews.
+These tend to be mostly case interviews, but you may also face technical or product questions depending on the role you've applied for.
+Here's a rough breakdown for the number of interviews you could face: 2-4 case interviews, 1 behavioural interview.

 In the following sections, we'll provide more details on the recruitment steps for Capital One, including tips and resources for how to prepare.

 If your resume and cover letter get through, you'll move on to the online assessment tests.
 Many corporates are using aptitude and problem solving tests to screen candidates.
 Capital One's tests cover verbal reasoning, numerical reasoning, and may also include a behavioral section.